corbado/example-passkeys-php-symfony/README.md

 ```
 docker compose up
 ```
 **Note:** Please wait until all containers are ready.
 This can take some time.
+Once the system is ready, a custom ngrok url will be opened in your default browser.
+(This url is only valid until the containers are stopped).

-Each time the system is started, you will receive an individual ngrok URL (only valid until containers are stopped).
-Open this URL in your browser to use the application:
+If your browser does not open by itself, you can find the ngrok url inside the 'projectconfigurator' container's logs:

 ![image](https://user-images.githubusercontent.com/23581140/210551918-d6f537ea-0271-4036-b6e8-f521994ff2fa.png)